 When deciding on your goals, try to pick ones that matter, that really dictate success, that you can achieve and, most importantly, you can believe in.
 Be smart.
 Make SMART goals.

 SMART goals are Specific, Measurable, Attainable, Relevant and Timely.

 This type of approach to goal-setting results in a clear set of metrics on which you can judge the success of your inbound marketing campaign and be able to optimize and improve it along the way.

-There are plenty of good guides on this topic, so I’ll just link a good article on how to create SMART goals and share a favorite webinar then move on.
+There are plenty of good guides on this topic, but here's a great article on how to create SMART goals to get you started.